-This water heater incorporates a combustion shut off device that shuts the operation of the water heater down if undesirable combustion conditions occur, such as the presence of flammable vapors or blockage of the vent and/or combustion air-inlet openings.
+This water heater incorporates a combustion shut off device that shuts the operation of the water heater down if undesirable combustion conditions occur, such as the presence of flammable vapors or blockage of the combustion air inlet openings.
 Please contact a Qualified Service Technician if this occurs.

-Problem Possible Causes What To Do Condensation This usually happens when a new water heater is filled for the first time. • This is normal.
+Problem Possible Causes What To Do Condensation This usually happens when a new water heater is filled for the first time.
+This is normal.
 After the water in the tank warms up, the condensation will disappear.
-Refer to page 10 for more information.
+If, however, the condition persists, examine the piping and fittings for possible leaks.
 Moisture from the products of combustion condensing on the tank surface.
 This is normal and will disappear in time.
-Refer to page 10 for more information.
-An undersized water heater will cause condensation. • Use a water heater size that meets the requirements of your needs.
-Yellow flame or soot Scale on top of the burner. • Contact a qualified service technician to remove scale.
-Vent or combustion air inlet openings are restricted.
-Remove obstruction or debris from vent and/or combustion air-inlet openings on water heater jacket.
+Excessive condensation can cause main burner outage.
+An undersized water heater will cause condensation.
+Use a water heater size that meets the requirements of your needs.
+Yellow flame Scale on top of the burner.
+Contact a qualified service technician to remove scale. or soot Flue or Combustion air inlet openings are restricted.
+Remove obstruction or debris from flue or combustion air inlet openings on water heater jacket.
 Not enough combustion or ventilation air supplied to the water heater location.
 Proper operation of the water heater requires air for combustion and ventilation.
 See the Combustion and Ventilation Air information in the "Installing The Water Heater" section of this manual.
-Unable to light the main burner Air in gas line. • Contact a qualified service technician to purge the air from the gas line.
-Blocked vent system.
-Contact a qualified service technician to evaluate vent system for blockage.
-Pressure switch.
-Contact a qualified service technician.
-Wire connection not fully secured. • Contact a qualified service technician to confirm wire connections.
-Combustion shutoff device tripped.
-Combustion shutoff device should be inspected by a qualified service technician.
-Gas control problem.
-Contact a qualified service technician.
-Main burner does not stay lit Combustion shutoff device Tripped.
+Unable to light the main burner Air in gas line.
+Contact a qualified service technician to purge the air from the gas line.
+Blocked Exhaust Contact a qualified service technician to evaluate vent pipe for blockage.
+Pressure Switch • Make sure the pressure switch hose is not "kinked".
+Wire Connection not fully secured.
+Contact a qualified service technician to confirm wire connections.
+Combustion Shut-off Device tripped, Combustion shut-off device should be inspected by a qualified service technician.
+Gas Control Problem Contact a qualified service technician.
+Main burner does not stay lit Combustion Shutoff Device Tripped.
 The combustion shutoff device should be inspected by a qualified service technician.
-Thermal cutoff device tripped.
-Contact a qualified service technician.